alackles/CMSC-150-WT-23/_pages/lectures/week2/wk2-fcn1.md

 ## Questions from the Reading

+### Method Definition

+> What does it mean to define a method vs. to invoke a method?

+> What is a parameter?
+What is an argument?
+What does it mean to pass a parameter?

+> How does a method know the type of a parameter?

+### Program Execution

+> What order do the commands in a program execute in?

+> Does it matter where methods are written?
+Or in what order?

+### Variable Scope

+### Syntax & Vocab

+> Can I call methods anything I want?

+> Are methods and functions the same thing?

+> What does it mean to return a result?
 ## Lecture/Live-Code

 We've so far looked at classes with a single method called `main()`.
 But you can write your own methods as well.